-The failure experienced by vanilla NN-closure in capturing the IGWs dynamics mirrors the {\it spectral bias problem} exhibited by NNs for function fitting \cite{rahaman2019spectral}; feedforward NNs prioritizing the learning of the low frequency features.
-We emphasize though that here the difficulty is of next order than for function fitting.
-The problem is indeed to properly learn offline the neglected variables along with their high-frequency content, so that the online solution via neural closure reproduces both the slow and fast motions of the original dynamics.
-Even global geometric features are misrepresented by vanilla NN-closures, with e.g.~distortion of the attractor and breakdown of symmetry compared to the L80 attractor; see Fig.~\ref{Fig_timeseries}C.
+Interestingly, our experiments show that a neural network with just one hidden layer and $20$ neurons achieves the best closure results.
+Figure \ref{Fig_timeseries_vanilla_NN} compares simulated time series from four different vanilla NN-closure settings.
+The setting with one hidden layer and 20 neurons partially captures the complexity of the HLF solution's temporal patterns (Figure \ref{Fig_timeseries}A-B).
+However, it entirely misses the high-frequency content associated with IGWs, as evident from the power spectral density (PSD) comparison in Figure \ref{Fig_PSD0}.

-Finally, it is worth mentioning that even larger NNs does not necessarily help.
-A vanilla NN, $\V_{\T}$, with e.g.~5 hidden layers and 20 neurons predicts an unrealistic periodic orbit (of small amplitude) when iterated through time-stepping online in the neural closure and tends to exaggerate the high-frequency content of the parameterized solutions offline; see Suppl.~Fig.~5.
+While increasing the complexity of a neural network (more hidden layers or neurons) can reduce the loss function during training, it does not guarantee better performance in the actual closure.
+For example, a vanilla neural network ($\V_{\T}$) with 5 hidden layers and 20 neurons per layer predicts an unrealistic, small-amplitude periodic orbit when used online in the neural closure through time-stepping (Figure \ref{Fig_BigNN}B).
+Additionally, it exaggerates high-frequency content in the solutions it generates offline (see Figure \ref{Fig_BigNN}C and Table \ref{tab_loss_func2}).

-These results, tied with the multiscale nature of the L80 regime analyzed with its rare events, show that the L80 model provides a cautionary illustration for the challenges of using machine learning for deriving accurate dynamical-system closures for geophysical fluid dynamics.
-Because rare events and extreme statistics are likely to play a more and more dominant role in {\mkr a changing climate} \cite{ragone2018computation,swain2018increasing,galfi2021fingerprinting,galfi2021applications,lucarini2023typicality}, this study shows that in spite of the recent promises of neural parameterizations, still a lot of fundamental issues lie in front of us to derive reliable parameterizations accounting for rare events in a robust way. {\mkr In that respect, rare events algorithms \cite{dematteis2019experimental,bouchet2019rare,simonnet2021multistability} could be of great use to simulate rare events offline in order to better sample e.g.~the distribution's tails to train the neural networks.}